Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

 The Ealing Safer Neighbourhood Board was scheduled to receive updates on ongoing projects and hear from the police regarding crime and anti-social behaviour in the borough.
-Discussions were also planned on the future of Safer Neighbourhood Boards and their funding.
+The meeting's agenda also included the approval of previous minutes and a session for any other business.

 Projects Update